Vaibhavfrenz/neha-memorial/FIREBASE_SETUP.md

 # Firebase Setup Guide for Neha Memorial Website

-This guide will help you set up Firebase to enable real-time sharing of candles, photos, and memories across all visitors.
+This guide will help you set up Firebase to enable real-time sharing of candles, photos, and memories across all visitors using the **FREE Firebase plan**.

 ## Step 1: Create Firebase Project